v341196137/EvilBot/README.md

 - [ ] Make connect 4 playable
 - [ ] Make hangman's initiator not able to guess
 - [ ] Learn how to make Evil Bot connect to voice channels to speak of world domination/play music
+- [ ] Make Evil Bot be able to keep track of user scores using csv/json files
 - [X] Learn how to use embeds
 - [X] Organize to have a moderation cog instead of jamming everything there
 - [ ] ~~Make math game have 10 rounds or something like that~~